 In the context of estate and probate related appraisals, the issue of independence becomes even more critical.
 Courts may and frequently do reject so-called “appraisals” issued by the seller or maker of an item and order a report issued by an independent valuer.

-Kenneth Burchell is a member in good standing of the sole international association of truly independent jewelry valuers and appraisers whose members abide by a strictly enforced Code of ethics regarding integrity, conduct, professionalism and, of course, independence — the Association of Independent Jewelry Valuers.
+Kenneth Burchell is a member in good standing of the sole international association of independent jewelry valuers and appraisers whose members abide by a strictly enforced Code of ethics regarding integrity, conduct, professionalism and, of course, independence — the Association of Independent Jewelry Valuers.